No items found.

 1.1 Chrome browser push notifications

-Chrome browser push notifications are messages sent through the Chrome browser.
+Chrome browser push notifications are messages sent through the Google Chrome browser.
 All notifications you send are collectively referred to as web push notifications, but different types give you different communication options.

 Notifications on Google Chrome offer marketers the most extensive functionalities, including: